The Five Most Common Mistakes Made by Small Contact Center Leaders

 | Published: April 05, 2016 | Comments

-Join Justin Robbins at Contact Center Demo & Conference, where he'll be speaking in three sessions and delivering a keynote address.
+Join Justin Robbins at Contact Expo & Conference where he'll be speaking in three sessions and delivering a keynote address.

 Make no mistake, life in the contact center is rough.
 It’s a volatile business that relies on a perfectly blended combination of people, processes, and technologies to ensure success every single day.
 And while this is true of every contact center, it is the smallest of the bunch (think 75 seats or less) that can experience the reality of this volatility at exponentially heightened levels.